kubecost/docs/federated-clusters.md

 1. Follow steps [here](long-term-storage.md#option-b-out-of-cluster-storage-thanos) to enable Thanos durable storage on a Master cluster.

+2. Repeat the process in Step 1 for each additional secondary cluster, with the following Thanos recommendations:
+   * Reuse your existing storage bucket and access credentials.
+   * Do not deploy multiple instances of `thanos-compact`.
+   * Optionally deploy `thanos-bucket` in each additional cluster, but it is not required.
+   * Optionally disable `thanos.store` and `thanos.query` (Clusters with store/query disabled will only have access to their metrics but will still write to the global bucket.)

-2. Complete the process in Step 1 for each additional secondary cluster by reusing your existing storage bucket and access credentials. **Except you should not deploy multiple instances of `thanos-compact`**.
-You can optionally deploy `thanos-bucket` in each additional cluster but it is not required.
-These modules can easily be disabled in [thanos/values.yaml](https://github.com/kubecost/cost-analyzer-helm-chart/blob/master/cost-analyzer/charts/thanos/values.yaml), in [values-thanos.yaml](https://github.com/kubecost/cost-analyzer-helm-chart/blob/develop/cost-analyzer/values-thanos.yaml) if overriding these values from a values-thanos.yaml file supplied from command line (`helm upgrade kubecost -f values.yaml -f values-thanos.yaml`) , or by passing these parameters directly via helm install or upgrade as follows:
+Thanos modules can be disabled in [thanos/values.yaml](https://github.com/kubecost/cost-analyzer-helm-chart/blob/master/cost-analyzer/charts/thanos/values.yaml), or in [values-thanos.yaml](https://github.com/kubecost/cost-analyzer-helm-chart/blob/develop/cost-analyzer/values-thanos.yaml) if overriding these values from a values-thanos.yaml file supplied from command line (`helm upgrade kubecost -f values.yaml -f values-thanos.yaml`), or by passing these parameters directly via helm install or upgrade as follows:

 ```
   --set thanos.compact.enabled=false --set thanos.bucket.enabled=false